Michael Polanyi: Career

 In October 1918, Mihály Károlyi established the Hungarian Democratic Republic, and Polanyi became Secretary to the Minister of Health.
 When the Communists seized power in March 1919, he returned to medicine.
-When the Hungarian Soviet Republic was overthrown, Polanyi immigrated to Karlsruhe in Germany, and was invited by Fritz Haber to join the Kaiser Wilhelm Institut für Faserstoffchemie (fiber chemistry) in Berlin.
-In 1923 he converted to Christianity, and in a Roman Catholic ceremony married Magda Elizabeth Kemeny.
+When the Hungarian Soviet Republic was overthrown, Polanyi emigrated to Karlsruhe in Germany, and was invited by Fritz Haber to join the Kaiser Wilhelm Institut für Faserstoffchemie (fiber chemistry) in Berlin.
+A Christian since 1913, in a Roman Catholic ceremony he married Magda Elizabeth Kemeny.
 In 1926 he became the professorial head of department of the Institut für Physikalische Chemie und Elektrochemie (now the Fritz Haber Institute).
 In 1929, Magda gave birth to their son John, who was awarded a Nobel Prize in chemistry in 1986.
 Their other son, George Polanyi, who predeceased him, became a well-known economist.

 His experience of runaway inflation and high unemployment in Weimar Germany led Polanyi to become interested in economics.
 With the coming to power in 1933 of the Nazi party, he accepted a chair in physical chemistry at the University of Manchester.
-Two of his pupils, Eugene Wigner and Melvin Calvin went on to win a Nobel Prize.
+Whilst there he was elected to membership of the Manchester Literary and Philosophical Society in 1934.
+Two of his pupils, Eugene Wigner and Melvin Calvin, went on to win the Nobel Prize.
 Because of his increasing interest in the social sciences, Manchester University created a new chair in Social Science (1948–58) for him.

 Polanyi was among the 2,300 names of prominent persons listed on the Nazis' Special Search List, of those who were to be arrested on the invasion of Great Britain and turned over to the Gestapo.

+From June 1944 to 1947, Polanyi participated in the activities of The Moot, a Christian discussion circle concerned with shaping the post-war society, at the invitation of Karl Mannheim and J. H. Oldham.

 In 1944 Polanyi was elected a member of the Royal Society, and on his retirement from the University of Manchester in 1958 he was elected a senior research fellow at Merton College, Oxford.
 In 1962 he was elected a foreign honorary member of the American Academy of Arts and Sciences.

 Work

 Physical chemistry

 Polanyi's scientific interests were extremely diverse, including work in chemical kinetics, x-ray diffraction, and the adsorption of gases at solid surfaces.
-He is also well known for his potential adsorption theory, which was disputed for quite some time.
+He is also well known for the potential theory of adsorption, which was disputed for quite some time.
 In 1921, he laid the mathematical foundation of fibre diffraction analysis.
 In 1934, Polanyi, at about the same time as G. I. Taylor and Egon Orowan, realised that the plastic deformation of ductile materials could be explained in terms of the theory of dislocations developed by Vito Volterra in 1905.
 The insight was critical in developing the field of solid mechanics.